Friday

 Across the table, Tom and Grace sat side by side, their post-rush weariness softened by the comfort of routine.
 They weren’t in a hurry to get up.
 Just enjoying the pause.

-It reminded Elliott of his grandparents—those quiet evenings at the table, long after the dishes had gone cold.
+It reminded Elliot of his grandparents—those quiet evenings at the table, long after the dishes had gone cold.
 Not much talk, just… presence.
 The kind of intimacy that showed up in small gestures: brushing a crumb off a shoulder, holding hands under the table while they ate, sentences started mid-thought and somehow still understood.

-Elliott didn’t dare interrupt it.
+Elliot didn’t dare interrupt it.
 He understood that this kind of quiet was its own kind of conversation—deep, wordless, complete.

 To speak into it would have felt… rude.
 Like talking during a movie.